HeitorMC/HeitorMC/README.md

 #### I'm a hardworking and passionate Software Engineer based on Brasília - Brazil

-- Currently working as a Back-end Software Engineer at [Codeminer42](https://www.codeminer42.com/) 👷⛏️
+- Formerly a network engineer but I found out that software is my passion;
-- Portuguese is my native language, but I can speak English too.
+- Portuguese is my native language, but I can speak English too;
-- Working daily with Node.js, Typescript, Docker and Blockchain.
+- Working daily with NodeJS, Typescript, Express, NestJs;
-- I love when assigned to cloud/infraestructure/devops tasks.
+- I love when assigned to devops and blockchain tasks;
 - Currently studying: **Node.js** and **typescript**
 - 📫 Reach me: heitor711n@gmail.com